Zero waste Regulations

 All single-family homeowners subscribe to waste hauling services;

-All property managers provide adequate trash, recycling and composting service to their tenants and occupants by June 2016;
+All property owners (commercial and residential, including multi-family complexes and HOAs) provide adequate trash, recycling and composting service to their tenants and occupants;

-All businesses separate recyclables and compostables from the trash; providing properly placed containers and signage to facilitate the collection of recyclables and compostables;
+All businesses separate recyclables and compostables from the trash; providing properly placed containers and signs to facilitate the collection of recyclables and compostables;

-All special events in Boulder provide both recycling and composting collection;
+All special events in Boulder provide both recycling and compost collection;

 Businesses must report compliance with the ordinance to the city.
 By June 30, 2019 and annually thereafter, all restaurants and grocery stores are required to report.
 By June 30, 2020 and annually thereafter, all food producing businesses are required to report.
 And no sooner than June 30, 2021, the City Manager may also require other businesses and property owners to annually report.

-A “six-day review” special trash collection period in August for student move-in begin to also include a requirement for twice per week recycling collection; and
+A “six-day review” special trash collection period in August for student move-in/move-out including requirements for daily trash and at least twice per week recycling collection; and

 All recyclable materials be directed to the Boulder County Recycling Center, with a provision allowing the city manager to set conditions under which clean, pre-sorted paper may be sold elsewhere.